 The demography of both ruddy duck populations has been tracked thanks to exhaustive counts on the wintering spots during the period between December 1 and January 31.
 Controlled individuals between the counting date and the beginning of the reproduction period (set up to May 1 upon field observations of nests and Bellrose (1980)) were subtracted from the winter count to get a proxy of the breeding population size.
-Time series show that the two populations follow similar demographic histories (Figure 2.3).
+Time series show that the two populations followed similar demographic histories (Figure 2.3).
 They grew freely in both countries until 1999.
-Control measures have been then applied from 1999 to 2005 in the UK and from 1999 to 2018 in France.
-In both countries, these management measures led to stop the expansion of the ruddy ducks.
+Control measures have then been applied from 1999 to 2005 in the UK and from 1999 to 2018 in France.
+In both countries, these management measures led to a halt in the expansion of the ruddy ducks.
 From 2005 in the UK and from 2018 in France, higher control effort led to a rapid depletion in both populations.
-This history underlines that both populations observed a large spectrum of harvest effort, from no pressure to very high pressure.
-For sake of interpretation, the time period 2001-2004 was classified in the no harvest category in France because the harvest pressure applied over this period was very limited with no effect on the population growth.
+This history underlines that both populations experienced a large spectrum of harvest effort, from no to very high pressure.
+For the sake of interpretation, the time period 2001-2004 was classified in the no harvest category in France because the harvest pressure applied over this period was very limited with no effect on population growth.

 Figure 2.3: Evolution of the size of the two ruddy duck populations in light of the harvest pressure and the data time series

-The counting dataset, which differentiates the male-like from the female-like individuals in winter, covers 7 years and 19 years in UK and France respectively (Figure 2.3).
+The counting dataset, which differentiates the male-like from the female-like individuals in winter, covers 7 years and 19 years in UK and France, respectively (Figure 2.3).
 Combined together, the counting datasets cover different population dynamics corresponding to a gradient of harvest pressure.
 In France, data before 2004 correspond to a period of population growth with (almost) no harvest pressure, whereas data in the following years correspond to a stabilized population size with a significant level of harvest pressure (Figure 2.3).
-In UK, the counting data correspond to a quick population depletion associated to a high level of harvest pressure, especially before the reproduction period.
+In the UK, the counting data correspond to a quick population depletion associated with a high level of harvest pressure, especially before the reproduction period.
 In parallel, the sampling dataset, which corresponds to individuals shot in winter during control operations, covers 9 years only in UK, with 5 years in common with the corresponding counting time series.

 2.2 Recruitment rate inference from count data

 Adult sex ratio in waterfowl is generally biased towards males (Figure 2.2, Wood et al. (2021)).
-As a consequence, deducing the immature proportion from the adult male proportion is not straightforward because the adult proportion is not just twice as much as the male-like proportion.
+As a consequence, deducing the proportion of immatures from the proportion of adult males is not straightforward because the proportion of adults is not just twice as much as the proportion of male-like individuals.
 Even if the adult sex ratio may vary over a long time range, it is relatively stable over a few years (Wood et al., 2021).
 Sex identification in adult samples from hunting bags was available for both ruddy duck populations.
 However, the small population size in France prevents from getting precise adult sex ratios.
-A comparison over months in UK showed no difference in male proportion, so adult samples collected over the whole year were used to estimate the male proportion.
-A comparison of male proportion among years with more 500 samples did not show significant interannual differences.
-As a consequence, all adult samples were pooled to estimate the male proportion in adults, see Equation (2.1).
+A comparison over months in the UK showed no difference in the proportion of males, so adult samples collected over the whole year were used to estimate the proportion of males.
+A comparison of male proportion among years with more than 500 samples did not show significant interannual differences.
+As a consequence, all adult samples were pooled to estimate the proportion of male in adults, see Equation (2.1).